irisraine/guild-manager-bot/README.md

 commands, admins can grant specific permissions or revoke them, ensuring that users have the appropriate access and responsibilities within the community.
 - sending custom informational messages from bot itself.
+- automatically publishing messages in announcement channels, which is especially useful when combined with news bots.

 ## Usage